pkaig/Rotorflight-Docs/docs/Tutorial - Setup/Remapping.md

 :::Disclaimer

-The pin labeling on commercial flight controllers refers to what the manufacturer has assigned as a function to that pin, in reality these pins are connected to the mcu, and with the power of RF, we can reassign these pins to other functions depending on the available resources on that pin, (you can consult the mcu data sheet STM32 alternate function mapping table to view all the available resources on a particular pin)
+The pin labeling on commercial flight controllers refers to what the manufacturer has assigned as a function to that pin, in reality these pins are connected to the mcu, and with the power of RF, we can reassign these pins to other functions depending on the available resources on that pin, (you can consult the mcu data sheet STM32 alternate function mapping table to view all the available resources on a particular pin).
 :::

 ![Mixer Tab](./img/remapping-1.png)